jiho/Markdown2pdf/README.md

 # Convert Markdown documents to PDF

+**Update 2014-01-07: wkpdf breaks under Mavericks.
+It is an essential part of this script/app and Markdown2PDF therefore does not work anymore.
+I am not able to fix it.
+Consider alternatives such as [Marked](http://markedapp.com/ "Marked - smart tools for smart writers")**

 The script (`markdown2pdf.sh`) calls [Multimarkdown](http://fletcherpenney.net/multimarkdown/ "MultiMarkdown") to convert from Markdown to HTML.
 Then the HTML is rendered into a PDF through webkit by [wkpdf](http://plessl.github.com/wkpdf/ "wkpdf &mdash; a command line HTML to PDF converter for Mac OS X").
 It uses a default CSS which resembles the one used on Apple Developer Documentation, but if a css style is specified in the document using the multimarkdown syntax, the script honors it instead.

 The script is packaged into a droppable application with [platypus](http://www.sveinbjorn.org/platypus "Platypus | Sveinbjorn Thordarson").